-The higher your credit score, the more likely you are to get approved for a home loan -- but that doesn't mean qualifying with a lower score is impossible.
-Here, we'll show you how to get a mortgage with bad credit.
+The higher your credit score, the more likely you are to get approved for a home loan.
+But that doesn't mean qualifying with a lower score is impossible.
+Here, we'll show you how to get a mortgage with low credit.

-Generally speaking, you need a credit score of 620 or higher to qualify for a conventional mortgage, which is a mortgage not backed by a government agency.
+If you're wondering, "What credit score do I need to qualify for a mortgage?" you generally need a score of 620 or higher for a conventional mortgage.
+This is a type of mortgage not backed by a government agency.
 If your score is lower, your options may be limited -- but they still exist.
-Keep in mind that 620 is smack in the middle of the "fair" range above, so you may be thinking: "Why wouldn't I manage to snag a conventional mortgage with a credit score of 600, or 590?"
+Keep in mind that 620 is smack in the middle of the "fair" range.
+So you may be thinking: "Why wouldn't I manage to snag a conventional mortgage with a credit score of 600 or 590?"

 The reason is that a home loan is a major undertaking and usually not a small amount of money.
 As such, lenders may be more careful about extending credit to you in mortgage form.

-There are different ways to get a mortgage if your credit is poor, including some for borrowers with credit scores of below 620.
+There are different ways to buy a home if your credit is low, including some for borrowers with credit scores below 620.
 Look at our list of the best mortgage lenders for bad credit and check out the following options:

 Having poor credit could make your home loan more expensive.
-The best available rates are generally reserved for borrowers with the highest scores, so if your credit needs work and you move forward with your mortgage application anyway, you could get stuck with a higher interest rate than necessary for the length of your loan.
+The best available rates are generally for borrowers with the highest scores.
+If your credit needs work and you move forward with your mortgage application anyway, you could get stuck with a higher interest rate than necessary for the length of your loan.

-But rates aside, if your credit is poor, you may want to think about why that is before getting a mortgage.
-Is it simply a matter of not having a very lengthy credit history?
-Or is it because you're not in a very strong place financially, and as such, have frequently been late with bills or run up a high tab on your credit cards?
-If it's the latter, then delaying your mortgage application and working to improve not just your score, but your entire financial picture, could be prudent.
+But rates aside, if your credit score is low, you may want to think about why that is before getting a mortgage.
+Is it simply a matter of not having a lengthy credit history?
+Or is it because you're not in a strong place financially and have frequently been late with bills or run up a high tab on your credit cards?
+If it's the latter, then it might be a good idea to delay your mortgage application and work to improve not just your score, but also your entire financial picture.

 One of the best ways to increase your chances of getting approved for a mortgage is to find out how to rebuild your credit.
-You can do so by:
+Here's how: